ITV2: Criticisms

+In October 2024, in the midst of the Gaza war, an episode of the series Big Brother was edited by the channel to remove all images of a watermelon symbol, which has been used as a symbol of Palestinian solidarity, that appeared on the shirt of contestant Ali Bromley.
+Writing for The Intercept, Nikita Mazurov compared the action to George Orwell's novel Nineteen Eighty-Four, from which the series Big Brother takes its name, arguing that the editing of the episode represented a "key tenant of the novel: old media being edited and original versions destroyed, leaving no trace of any modification having taken place."

 Subsidiary channels

 ITV2 +1

-The timeshift channel ITV2 +1 launched 30 October 2006, along with ITV3 +1.
+The timeshift channel ITV2 +1 launched 30 October 2006, along with its sister channel, ITV3 +1.
 It was allocated channel number 211 on Sky.
 On 6 May 2008 it was announced that ITV2 +1 would swap with Men & Motors on the Sky EPG making a jump from 184 to 131.
 This channel is often unable to broadcast certain programmes "for legal reasons", but the programme in question might still be listed on the EPG.

-ITV2 +1 currently resides on Sky channel 218, and is also available on Freeview channel 28, Freesat channel 114 and Virgin TV channel 116.
+ITV2 +1 currently resides on Sky channel 218, and is also available on Freeview channel 29 Freesat channel 114 and Virgin TV channel 315.